 Introduction: DIY Mini UPS for WiFi Router / Modem

 In my locality, frequent load shading is a very common problem during the summer evening.
 I am really tired of this problem.
-I always wanted to have a mini UPS system which can power up my WiFi-Router/Modem for internet purposes and also charge my Smartphone.
-After some brainstorming and by using my past DIY experience, I have landed to this simple Mini UPS design .
-The best thing of this UPS is that it uses minimal components and it can easily fit inside my jeans pocket during the traveling.
+I always wanted to have a mini UPS system that can power up my WiFi-Router/Modem for internet purposes and also charge my Smartphone.
+After some brainstorming and by using my past DIY experience, I have landed to this simple Mini UPS design.
+The best thing about this UPS is that it uses minimal components and it can easily fit inside my jeans pocket during traveling.

 Update on 13.10.2020